NCCGA Frequently Asked Questions

 Do men and women play on the same team?

 Men and women are allowed to compete on the same team in NCCGA competition.
-Women would play from the more forward tees, but would still compete on the same leaderboard as the other competitors.
+Women will play from a shorter yardage.

-Schools have the option to create gender-specific teams, but only if both genders are represented.
-(Ex-Wake Forest fields a men’s club golf team AND a women’s club golf team).
-In this case, the women’s team would all play from the shorter tees, but still play directly against the other teams (there is no all-women’s division or leaderboard).
+Schools may create gender-specific teams, but only if teams for all genders are represented.
+For example, if UNC Chapel Hill fields both a men's and a women's club golf team, the women's team would play from the shorter tees but still compete directly against other teams.

 Do club golf teams play in non-NCCGA events?

-Some clubs will hold their own intrasquad tournaments in an effort to involve recreational golfers.
+Some clubs will hold their own intrasquad tournaments in an effort to involve recreational golfers and raise money for club operations.
 These tournaments are operated independently of the NCCGA and don't affect qualifying for the NCCGA National Championship.
-NCCGA operates a Spring Break Open and other outside events for our club golf teams.

-How does the National Championship and National Invitational Tournament work?
+How does the Spring National Championship and Pinehurst Open work?

-Similar to the regional tournaments, the National Championship and National Invitational Tournament are 2-day, 36-hole team stroke play events (18 holes both days).
+Similar to the regional tournaments, the National Championship and Pinehurst are 2-day, 36-hole team stroke play events (18 holes both days).
+The Pinehurst Open only takes place during the fall semester.

 Rules & Eligibility